 The pastoral system is based on five Houses.
-It is designed to ensure that the individual needs of each pupil are catered for.
-Five Heads of House work with the Deputy Head (Pastoral) to oversee the arrangements and to monitor effectiveness.
-The Heads of House work with teams of tutors to monitor the progress of pupils, offer encouragement or advice where necessary and set new targets.
-There is a termly assessment of pupils whereby every boy is assessed by each of his subject teachers so that he and his parents know how he is progressing towards his personal targets.
+It is designed to ensure that the individual needs of each student are catered for.
+Five Heads of House work with the Senior Leadership Team to oversee the arrangements and to monitor effectiveness.
+The Heads of House work with teams of tutors to monitor the progress of students, offer encouragement or advice where necessary and set new targets.
+There is a termly assessment of students whereby every boy is assessed by each of his subject teachers so that he and his parents know how he is progressing towards his personal targets.